-Political economy and culture, globalization, media and technology, critical race and gender theory
+Marxism, political economy and culture, postcolonial studies, globalization, media and technology, critical race and gender theory, art and music industries, theories of culture, Cultural Studies

 Paul Smith was educated at Cambridge and at the University of Kent in the UK and has a PhD in American Studies.
 Most of his working life has been spent in the US, including posts at Miami University OH, and Carnegie Mellon before his appointment to Mason in 1996.
 Between 1999 and 2002 he was chaired Professor and department head of Media and Cultural Studies at the University of Sussex in the UK.
-At Mason he has been director of the Center for the Study of the Americas and currently teaches mostly in the Cultural Studies PhD program.
+At Mason he has been director of the Center for the Study of the Americas and currently teaches mostly in the Cultural Studies PhD program, but also for Global Affairs.

 He is the author of Pound Revised, Discerning the Subject, Clint Eastwood: A Cultural Production, Millennial Dreams: Culture and Capital in the North, and Primitive America: The Ideology of Capitalist Democracy.
 He has edited Men in Feminism (with Alice Jardine), Madonnarama (with Lisa Frank), and Boys, and has published a book of translations from Jean Louis Schefer, The Enigmatic Body.
 His essays and articles have appeared in scores of journals and collections in the US and overseas.
-His most recent edited volume is The Renewal of Cultural Studies.
+He edited The Renewal of Cultural Studies, and most recently edited (with Alexander Monea and Maillim Santiago) Amazon: At the Intersection of Culture and Capital.

 He was elected President of the national Cultural Studies Association (2016-18).